NAhmad231/LeetCode-february-Challenge-2025/README.md

 # LeetCode-february-Challenge-2025

-This repository contains my solutions to the **LeetCode January Challenge 2025**.
+This repository contains my solutions to the **LeetCode Fanuary Challenge 2025**.
 The goal is to solve one problem every day to improve problem-solving skills and enhance my understanding of data structures and algorithms.

 ---